EngineMachiner/HonkyTones/README.md

 # HonkyTones

 It's a Minecraft Fabric Mod that adds magical instruments, music players, reads MIDI inputs and more.
-All networked between the players.
+Mostly networked between the players.

-Users can use youtube-dl and ffmpeg to play web contents widely through the game.

 This project is on hiatus (sometimes).